-Before the F-770 forward side skins can be riveted to the fuselage framework, there is a laundry list of small tasks that must be completed.
+Before the F-970 forward side skins can be riveted to the fuselage framework, there is a laundry list of small tasks that must be completed.
 You may have done some already.
 If not, complete them now.

-Remove the skin
+Remove the skin.

-Rivet the F-684 Gussets to the vertical firewall angles as shown on DWG 23.
-Detail A.
+Rivet the F-684 Gussets to the vertical firewall angles as shown on DWG 23, Detail A.

-Rivet the F-7101 Gear Attach Web to the F-902 bulkhead (DWG 23, Sect G-G'.)
+Rivet the F-9101 Gear Attach Web to the F-902 bulkhead (DWG 23, Sect G-G'.)

-Rivet the F-719 and F-719B Stiffener and Angle Clip to the vertical angle of the firewall
+Rivet the F-719 and F-719B Stiffener and Angle Clip to the vertical angle of the firewall.(DWG 23, Detail C)

-'Pre-rivet' the F-704H Center Section Side Plate (DWG 11) to the F-770 skin.
+'Pre-rivet' the F-904H Center Section Side Plate (DWG 16) to the F-970 skin.
 A few key rivets are set at this time, because they will be very difficult to reach when the skin is installed on the fuselage.
 These rivets are right next to the spar entry cut-out.
 Set the upper five rivets forward of the spar cut-out, leaving the lowest one open ... it will be riveted when the skin goes on.
 Set the six rivets aft of the spar cut-out.

-Complete the necessary dimpling or countersinking on the F-770 skin and underlying structure.
+Complete the necessary dimpling or countersinking on the F-970 skin and underlying structure.
 (See Section 5E and Figure 5-4.)
-NOTE that the outboard five rivets holding the F-772 and F-776 Bottom Skins to the F-704A Forward Bulkhead must be installed "double-flush".
+NOTE that the outboard five rivets holding the F-972 and F-976 Bottom Skins to the F-904A Forward Bulkhead must be "double flush".
 See drawing 28.
-The flush heads rest on the inside of the F-

-704 flange are necessary to provide clearance for the RV-7A main gear leg mounts that will be bolted into this location later.
-It is recommended that RV-7 builders install rivets the same way to retain the possibility of taildragger to tri-gear conversion
+The flush heads rest on the inside of the F-904 flange are necessary to provide clearance for the RV-9A main gear leg mounts that will be bolted into this location later.
+It is recommended that RV-9 builders install rivets the same way to retain the possibility of taildragger to tri-gear conversion.

-When preparations are complete, rivet the F-770 side skins to the fuselage.
-We recommend starting at the F-704 bulkhead and working fore and aft.
-Finish riveting the F-772 skins.
+When preparations are complete, rivet the F-970 side skins to the fuselage.
+We recommend starting at the F-904 bulkhead and working fore and aft.
+Finish riveting the F-972 skins.
 Don't forget to include the hinges and the FF-00098 Attach Plate and FF-00099 Attach Shim (see DWGs 28 and 45) when riveting the skins to the firewall.